m8sec/taser/README.md

 TASER *(Testing and Security Resource)* is an abstraction library used to simplify the process of creating offensive security tooling.
 The various protocols and classes help streamline development of custom tooling during engagements.

-While the taser library is mainly for personal use.
-The [examples](/examples) directory contains a number of scripts that may be helpful to other penetration testers, red teamers, and bug bounty hunters!
+While the taser library is mainly for personal use, the [examples](/examples) directory contains a number of scripts that may be helpful to other penetration testers, red teamers, and bug bounty hunters!

 ## Core Features